TemitopeGH/Final-Capstone-Project/README.md

 *In this challenge, you will locate the flag file in a vulnerable directory on a web server.*

 ### Step 1: Preliminary setup ###
-If not already, log into the server at 10.5.5.12 with the admin / password credentials.
+If not already, log in to the server at 10.5.5.12 with the admin/password credentials.
 ### Step 2: From the results of your reconnaissance, determine which directories are viewable using a web browser and URL manipulation. ###
 Perform reconnaissance on the server to find directories where indexing was found.